Honeycomb whipray: Distribution and habitat

 The range of the honeycomb whipray is not well-defined due to confusion with other species.
-It seems to occur widely in the tropical Indo-Pacific region, from India to Taiwan to New Guinea, but not off Australia (all Australian records of H. undulata appear to be H. leoparda).
+It seems to occur widely in the tropical Indo-Pacific region, from India to the Indo-Malay archipelago, but not off Australia (all Australian records of H. undulata appear to be H. leoparda).
+It has been reported from off southern Africa, but these records have not been validated genetically.
 This benthic species inhabits inshore waters and prefers habitats with soft substrates, including sandy and muddy flats, lagoons, and brackish estuaries and mangrove swamps.

 Biology and ecology

 Little is known of the natural history of the honeycomb whipray.
 It is typically encountered lying still on the bottom, often partially or completely buried in sediment.
 Presumably, it feeds on crustaceans and small fishes.
 Reproduction is aplacental viviparous as in other stingrays, with the mother provisioning her developing embryos with histotroph ("uterine milk").
-Newborns measure about 26–27 cm across, comparable to H. uarnak and larger than H. leoparda.
-Also like H. uarnak but unlike H. leoparda, by a disc width of 50 cm juvenile rays have a well-developed dorsal denticle band.
+Newborns measure about 26–27 cm across, larger than H. leoparda.
+Also unlike H. leoparda, by a disc width of 50 cm juvenile rays have a well-developed dorsal denticle band.
 Males reach sexual maturity at 60–70 cm across.